 Windsor Essex Regional Community Safety and Well-Being Plan

-The City of Windsor and the municipalities of the County of Essex, in partnership with agencies and organizations from many sectors, are developing a plan to support the safety and well-being of communities within Windsor and Essex County.
+The City of Windsor and the municipalities of the County of Essex, in partnership with agencies and organizations from many sectors, have developed a plan to support the safety and well-being of communities within Windsor and Essex County.

-A regional community safety and well-being (CSWB) plan is being created that seeks to understand, respect and support the community contexts of each partner municipality.
-Community safety and well-being plans recognize that complex social issues cannot be addressed in isolation or solely on an incident response basis.
+The Plan seeks to understand, respect and support the community contexts of each partner municipality by using principles that align with the provincial community safety and well-being (CSWB) planning framework.
+These types of plans recognize that complex social issues cannot be addressed in isolation or solely on an incident-response basis.
 Instead, CSWB planning strives, through collaboration and consultation, to leverage existing strengths, resources and best practices to establish proactive approaches to counter identified local risks.

 - Enhanced communication and collaboration among agencies and organizations